imixs/imixs-cloud/README.md

 ## Quick Start

-For a quick setup you need at least a Debian 9 server with a public internet address and a user with sudo privileges.
+For a quick setup you need at least a Debian 10 (Buster) server with a public internet address and a user with sudo privileges.

 1) from your users home directory first install git